heysphere/ios-interview/README.md

 - Likelihood of fitting in well with the company's culture
 - Is the candidate someone we would like to work with on a daily basis?

 For transparency, we use these architectural patterns and technologies in production.
-We hope you would be interested in learning these, though candidates are neither required to have knowledge in these areas, nor to have to demonstrate them in your project.
+We hope you would be interested in learning these, though candidates are not required to demonstrate knowledge in these areas.

 - Unidirectional data flows (e.g. Swift TCA)
 - Declarative UI programming with Apple SwiftUI